release-flow/azure-pipelines-extension/extension/README.md

-# Muddy Boots Versioning Tasks for Azure DevOps
+# Release Flow Extension for Azure DevOps

-This extension contains Azure DevOps pipeline custom tasks that support build versioning.
+This extension contains Azure DevOps pipeline tasks that support Release Flow.

 ## Release Flow Git Version Task

 This task analyses a repository that is assumed to follow [Release Flow](https://devblogs.microsoft.com/devops/release-flow-how-we-do-branching-on-the-vsts-team/) conventions, and outputs version variables based on information in the repository, plus the name of the source branch for the build (as per the Azure Pipelines built-in `$(Build.SourceBranch)` variable).

 ### Configuration